31 May 2023

 Real Estate Capital Gains Tax

-A capital gain on real estate sold by an individual is not subject to tax on federal level, unless the real estate belongs to the business assets.
-On cantonal and communal level, real estate capital gains are subject to tax.
-The tax rates are progressive and there are surcharges for short and discounts for long holding periods.
-Thus, high profits achieved over a short holding period could be taxed at a rate higher than 50%.
-No tax is levied if the sales price is reinvested but only if the real estates are the main residency of the taxpayer.
+At the cantonal and communal levels, capital gains are subject to a separate real estate capital gains tax.
+The tax rates are progressive and surcharges apply for short holding periods, while discounts apply for long holding periods.
+Thus, high profits realised over a short holding period may be taxed at a rate exceeding 50%.
+No tax is levied if the sales price is reinvested provided that both the real estate sold and the real estate acquired are the taxpayer’s principal residence.

 Real Estate Transfer Taxes

-Real estate transfer tax is levied in Switzerland by the cantons and/or the communes and is normally payable by the buyer of a property.
-Real estate transfer tax is always payable in the canton or commune in question when a property changes hands.
-The tax is levied on the purchase price or on the fair market value.
-The exemplary transfer tax rates in relation to the property value are as follows (please note that reliefs may be available for restructurings, transactions between relatives etc.):
+Real estate transfer tax is levied in Switzerland at the cantonal and/or the communal levels and is generally payable by the buyer of a property.
+Real estate transfer tax is payable in the canton or commune concerned whenever a property changes ownership.
+The tax base is either the purchase price or the fair market value.

 Zurich None*)